xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-021.md

 -   Press <kbd>Shift</kbd> while dragging to fix the opposite corner/edge and scale proportionally along horizontal and vertical directions
 -   Combine these keys

-The effect is shown below, from: [Resize, rotate, and flip objects in FigJam]
+The effect is as follows, from: [Resize, rotate, and flip objects in FigJam]

 ![Resizing in FigJam](https://help.figma.com/hc/article_attachments/1500011223302)

-Let's look at how to implement free size changing.
-Taking the top-left anchor as an example, the bottom-right anchor remains fixed during dragging:
+Let's first look at how to implement free size changing.
+Taking the top-left anchor as an example, when dragging, the bottom-right anchor remains fixed:

 ```ts
 handleSelectedResizing(